awmpietro/bootbox-react/README.md

 # Bootbox React
 bootbox-react is a wrapper of the **bootboxjs <[http://bootboxjs.com](http://bootboxjs.com)>** module for React.
-Fancy alerts and confirm dialogs built on top of Bootstrap.
+Fancy alerts, confirm and prompt dialogs built on top of Bootstrap.
 Check the website for more information.

 ## How To Install